 For residential development, increased population drives demand for new housing.
 The baseline assessment revealed that population in the Region has been stagnant and verging on decline, particularly among younger residents.
 With a stagnant population, demand for new housing has been low.
 However, the Community theme of the RPOCD recognizes populations that might live in the Region but for limited housing, job, and/or transportation opportunity.
 These groups include but are not limited to existing workers in the Region, young people, and seniors.
 RPOCD seeks to make the Region a more viable option for these groups by increasing the range of housing options, growing the business sector, and improving connectivity through multimodal transportation options.
 If the Region is able to improve its attractiveness to these groups, it may reverse the trend of population decline.
-This can be a self-reinforcing process in that becoming more attractive requires the creation of additional housing opportunity and thereby stimulate population growth and increase demand for housing.
+This can be a self-reinforcing process in that becoming more attractive requires the creation of additional housing opportunity and creation of additional housing opportunity will benefit population growth.
 This can spark greater housing demand.